- Hotel La Trémoille

 Looking around I begin to notice the hotel's new lay-outs: a larger lobby, extended by a library in the newly renovated Louis² restaurant bar and lounge.
 Louis² is very busy at this time of the afternoon where guests who have just finished their day cross those who have just started it.

-Olivier Lordonnois, the Hotel General Manager, oversees the running of La Tremoille taking care of his guests so that they feel comfortable, providing them with all their needs.
-Hailing from Paris, Olivier is the best person to help you discover the city and he will tell you where the best places to visit are, so you can discover Paris like a local.
+The Hotel General Manager takes care of his guests so that they feel comfortable, providing them with all their needs.
+Hailing from Paris, he is the best person to help you discover the city and he will tell you where the best places to visit are, so you can discover Paris like a local.

 I spend a few minutes getting changed before joining a friend at the bar.
 I take in all the details of this renovated contemporary space - the warm Macassar wood furnishings, graphic designs on a deep carpet, the contemporary armchairs and the silky glints of the materials used, whilst sipping my 'Louis²' cocktail and listening to the jazz melodies of the live piano.

 The Louis² restaurant has also been entirely refurbished.
 Voluminous cubic lamps and extraordinary chain mail curtains reflecting the hotel's heritage give a structure to the place and provide a stunning Art Deco atmosphere.
-The chef Yann Frohn's menu satisfies the appetites of even the most discerning guests.
+The chef's menu satisfies the appetites of even the most discerning guests.

 At last, I am glad to reach my room.
 There are 93 of them at the hotel, including 5 suites all of which are individually decorated with a fusion of traditional and contemporary styles.
 Refined silk materials in colour tones of browns, greys and off white are used to give a sensation of comfort, intimacy and well being.